cybercongress/go-cyber/docs/ultimate-commands-guide.md

 ### Usefull client configuration

-There's some thing you would like to configure, that would simplify you interaction with cli.
+There's some hints you may configure to simplify you interaction with client.
 To see all possible parameters of those hints just run:

 ```bash
 cyberdcli config --help